10 Affordable Products for People with Dementia That Increase Comfort and Calm

 A weighted lap pad or blanket is a simple, non-drug option that can be used day or night.
 They reduce anxiety, calm nerves, provide comfort, and promote deep sleep.

-The weight provides something called deep pressure therapy.
-When the body feels the gentle pressure, it produces serotonin.
-That improves mood and promotes calm.
+The weight provides deep pressure therapy.
+When the body feels the gentle pressure, it produces serotonin, which improves mood and promotes calm.

-Find out more and get links to a variety of weighted lap pads and blankets here.
+Find out more and get links to weighted lap pads and blankets here.

 products for people with dementia